Chapter 11: Every Light On

 The apartment was silent except for the hallway fixture buzzing.
 All that light and the room still felt like a structure with the load redistributed wrong — everything illuminated and nothing held.

 “Sit down,” she said.
-Not an invitation.
 An instruction.
 “We’re going to be here a while.”

 He sat on her floor.
-He put his hands on his knees, palms up, where she could see them.
+Hands on his knees, turned open where she could see them.